nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will sort the tasks in the list in alphabetical order of their descriptions and list them.
+Sunday will sort the tasks in the list in alphabetical order of their descriptions and list them.

 ```
 Here's everything I've noted down for you: